 It will also change the dynamics of your relationship.
 You might have to re-organise your finances so that the partner who stays at home is paid an amount of money as an ‘allowance’ to cover their personal expenditure.
 It should be clear that this sum of money isn’t a favour but is part of your commitment to sharing your lives.
 The one who stays at home provides an invaluable service for the entire family unit.
 This should be recognised and rewarded with some financial independence.

-If you both decide to return to work, then your most pressing problem will be arranging childcare.
-Whatever solution you find, it’s essential that you take advantage of governmental help to pay for this as it will be one of the most expensive additions to your family budget.
+If a two-parent unit and you both decide to return to work, then your most pressing problem will be arranging childcare.
+Whatever solution you find, it’s essential that you take advantage of government help to pay for this as it will be one of the most expensive additions to your family budget.

 Some parents find that a compromise solution is for one of the parents to return to work on a part-time basis.
 This will help you with the payment of bills.
 You could also arrange your hours so that you both look after the child and don’t need to pay extra for childcare either.
 Ultimately, whether this is possible depends on your profession and the possibility (if necessary) of flex-hours.